Header Top Bar

 One possible course of action is establishing a domestic Limited Liability Company (“Local PT”) wholly owned by local entities.
 However, the appointment of foreign directors is permissible for managing the company’s operations.

 Another type of company is a foreign investment company (“PT PMA”).
-It comprises foreign ownership; some business fields are even permitted complete foreign ownership.
+It comprises foreign ownership; some business fields even permit complete foreign ownership.

 2. License and certification

-To start a restaurant business in Indonesia, obtaining the necessary licenses and certifications in compliance with the country’s regulations is essential.
-These include a business license to validate the commercial activities of the restaurant.
+To start a restaurant business in Indonesia, it is essential to obtain the necessary licenses and certifications in compliance with the country’s regulations.
+These include a business license to validate the restaurant’s commercial activities.

 A restaurant license issued by the Ministry of Culture and Tourism, a working visa for foreign individuals who will work in the restaurant, an alcoholic beverage trading license to regulate the sale of alcohol, and permits from recording labels to play music without infringing copyright laws.
 It’s worth noting that even food trucks must obtain a restaurant license to operate within the bounds of the law.